MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ml-prediction-mgmt/ml-prediction-management-test-model.md

 ---
-title: Build and Test a Predictive Model | Microsoft Docs
+title: Building a Predictive Model | Microsoft Docs
-description: Learn how to build and test a predictive model in Azure Machine Learning Studio.
+description: Learn how to generate a predictive model from an experiement in Azure Machine Learning Studio.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf